saeed402/int-2023/50 Commands of Linux.md

  Following are the flags used with ls command:

-    - ls -a	list all files including hidden file starting with '.'. ls -d	*list directories - with ' /'. ls -l	list with long format - show permissions. ls -F	*Append indicator (one of /=>@|) to entries. ls -lh	This command will show you the file sizes in human readable format. ls -r	list in reverse order. ls -i	list file's inode(index) number. ls -ltr	View Reverse Output Order by Date. ls -t	sort by time & date. ls -n	It is used to print group ID and owner ID instead of their names. ls -m	A list of entries separated by commas should fill the width. ls -g	This allows you to exclude the owner and group information columns. ls -q	Force printing of non-graphic characters in file names as the character `?';. ls -Q	Place double quotations around the entry names.
+    - ls -a	list all files including hidden file starting with '.'.
+    -ls -d	*list directories - with ' /'.
+    -ls -l	list with long format - show permissions.
+    -ls -F	*Append indicator (one of /=>@|) to entries.
+    -ls -lh	This command will show you the file sizes in human readable format.
+    -ls -r	list in reverse order.
+    -ls -i	list file's inode(index) number.
+    -ls -ltr	View Reverse Output Order by Date.
+    -ls -t	sort by time & date.
+    -ls -n	It is used to print group ID and owner ID instead of their names.
+    -ls -m	A list of entries separated by commas should fill the width.
+    -ls -g	This allows you to exclude the owner and group information columns.
+    -ls -q	Force printing of non-graphic characters in file names as the character `?';.
+    -ls -Q	Place double quotations around the entry names.

 ````syntax